 Not only is User Interviews legit, it’s the highest-paying online market research platform we’ve tested.
 We completed eight studies and were paid promptly (ahead of schedule) for all of them.
 Plus, we appreciate that the company is unusually transparent about its leadership, staff and business practices.
 All of these factors should give you confidence that the platform is legitimate and safe.

 There are a few sites that are somewhat similar to User Interviews.
-Most of the existing research platforms are paid survey sites, like Swagbucks and Survey Junkie.
+We earned $31 per hour while testing the Respondent, the platform’s most direct competitor.
+Other popular research platforms include paid survey sites like Swagbucks and Survey Junkie.
 These platforms usually pay rates of around $5 per hour to users who complete relatively short surveys.
-Some of these platforms, including Vindale Research, occasionally offer focus groups.

-There are also a handful of interview/focus groups companies, including Campus Insights (students only), Find Focus Groups and Schlesinger Group.
+There are also a handful of interview/focus groups companies, including Find Focus Groups and Schlesinger Group.

 And finally, there are numerous companies that offer product testing opportunities.